 With this variety in my performance background, I can identify and respond to my students who develop or have current interests in any of these directions.

-During the past nineteen years, I have taught violin & viola to students ranging in age from 4 years and into adulthood.
+During the past twenty years, I have taught violin & viola to students ranging in age from 4 years and into adulthood.

 Initially, my private violin and viola lessons were hosted in service of the middle and high school orchestras of the school districts of Carrollton & Lewisville, Texas.
 I have helped many orchestra students develop their playing and meet the demands of their school orchestra programs as well as other honors orchestras in the area such as the UIL Region Orchestra, and Greater Dallas Youth Orchestra.
 An orchestra director wrote a recommendation letter that describes the contribution made to her orchestra students and their program.